aindrilachatterjee12345/PyBer_Analysis/README.md

 ### Challenges and Difficulties Encountered

-* Programming
+   ### Programming:
     Some rows will contain NaNs
-* Data analysis
+   ### Data analysis:
     Did not help in the analysis as there was no data showing up

-* Graphing, etc
+   ### Graphing:
     The plotting was difficult because of NaNs.
 I could not draw any inference from the graph.
 ### Technical Analyses Used
 Created a new df and used resample by week and got sum of the fares for each week weekly_fares_df = fare_Jan_April.resample("W").sum()